 Theme walls shall be defined as those walls that are adjacent to streets and common areas.
-Theme walls visible from street and common areas shall be constructed of a minimum of two (2) materials including masonry, brick, block, painted block, stone, stucco, steel, board form concrete, split-face, single-score or patterned integrally colored block or similar enhancement and may include changes in color or texture.
+Theme walls visible from street and common areas shall be constructed of a minimum of three (3) materials, which may be achieved as a part of an entire wall composition on a street scene, including masonry, brick, block, painted block, stone, stucco, architectural metal, board form concrete, split-face, single-score or patterned integrally colored block or similar enhancement and may include changes in color or texture.
 Theme walls shall be at a minimum, of five feet (5') high and a maximum of eight feet (8') in height, not including retaining walls.
-Theme walls along arterial or collector streets with a continuous length greater than four hundred (400) feet, shall use an undulating pattern (horizontal movement) at minimum intervals of every four hundred feet (400').
+Theme walls along arterial or collector streets with a continuous length greater than three hundred (300) feet, shall use an undulating pattern (horizontal movement) at minimum intervals of every three hundred feet (300').
 The undulation depth of these horizontal movements from the street line shall be a minimum of three feet (3'), including use of decorative columns to provide variety and visual interest.
 The wall offset may occur with the same wall material, pilaster, or decorative column made up of complimentary materials.
 Wall undulation requirements may also be satisfied with accent panels which are four feet (4') or greater in length and provide a contrast against the theme wall.
 Accent panels may be composed of one (1) material or combination of materials.
+Where street geometry is curvilinear, the wall undulation requirements shall be deemed met.
 If there is a change in the design of the wall a transition to the new design must be incorporated into the design of the proposed wall.